What Happened to Roseanne Barr: When Traumatic Struggles, Heady Success and a History of Saying Anything Met Twitter

 The writer noted that it was hard to tell when Barr, who has studied Kabbalah and considers herself spiritual, was being serious or not.
 "I'm God because I have the power to control my mind," she added, somewhat assuaging the writer's concerns.

-It was a month before Barack Obama was elected president and Barr scoffed at Sarah Palin calling herself a feminist, the Alaska governor all of a sudden on the national stage after John McCain picked her as his running mate.
+It was a month before Barack Obama was elected president and Barr scoffed at Sarah Palin, all of a sudden on the national stage after John McCain picked the Alaska governor as his running mate, calling herself a feminist.

 "She's a careerist.
 I had a time in my life too when I didn't stay at home with my kids because I was on a bigger mission," Barr said.
 "She'll pay for it later though.
 She'll get her karma...In the '60s we used to say if a woman ruled the world there would be no war.
 But that's not right.
 What we mean is a thinking, conscious woman, and there's no place for any of us in this world.
 To make it in a man's world takes a certain kind of woman.
 Sarah Palin is the kind of woman they want right now."